Fintech App Development Guide

 Payments and Digital Wallets

 Payment apps and digital wallets enable users to send, receive, and store money digitally.
-These applications often integrate with multiple payment methods and must support fast, secure transactions while maintaining compliance with financial regulations.
+These products typically integrate with multiple payment methods (cards, bank transfers, mobile payments) and must support fast, secure transactions across different currencies and jurisdictions.
+The competitive landscape is intense; user expectations are shaped by products like Revolut and Wise, which means your UX needs to be fast, transparent, and friction-free.
+PSD2 compliance and PCI DSS certification are baseline requirements.

 Lending and Buy Now Pay Later